Lewous/pkmap/README.md

 Since a new format feature introduced in [PEP498](https://www.python.org/dev/peps/pep-0498/) is used, Python lower than 3.6 (exclusive) need a few extra adapting.

+## Installation

+As the `pypi` support is coming,
+A directly clone will be recommanded.

 ## How to use

 First, you'll need to import a dataset (usually a .csv file)